 • News

-Branding a fintech for CEOs, not Crypto Bros
+Branding a fintech for CEOs, not Crypto bros

 Everyone is building.
 No one is leading.

 What’s emerged is a race to ship more: faster payments, lower fees, bigger claims.
 Less time spent articulating what any of it actually enables for a global business, or why it matters in practice.
+The result is category sameness: feature-rich propositions with weak differentiation and little emotional or strategic distinction.

 The idea started with the name